anatoliansoftwarecommunity/welcome/docs/standard/LABELS.md

 # Labels & Description

-As a community standard there are some specified labels for tracking issues and pull requests.
-There are three kinds of labels as status, priority and type.
+As a community standard, there are some specified labels for tracking issues and pull requests.
+There are three kinds of labels: status, priority, and type.

-For every unclassified issues will assign `discussion` label.
+For every unclassified issue will assign a `discussion` label.

 | Group | Name | Color Code | Key | Description |
 |:-------|:------|------------|:-----|:-------------|